jtouzy/PackageBuddy/README.md

 ## Motivations

-The last few years, [Swift Package Manager](https://www.swift.org/package-manager/) takes more and more space in Swift projects development.
+Over the last few years, [Swift Package Manager](https://www.swift.org/package-manager/) has taken more and more space in Swift projects development.
 It has become mature  enough to be integrated in Xcode 11.

 It's clearly a powerful tool to manage your external dependencies, but also to internally modularize your code.
-When your project starts to grow, it's a best practice to modularize your code to organize it : and split it into SPM modules can be a great solution.
+When your project starts to grow, it's a best practice to modularize your code to organize it: and splitting it into SPM modules can be a great solution.

-But at this stage, some features are missing from the Xcode integration :
+But at this stage, some features are missing from the Xcode integration:
-* If you have multiple local SPM modules, you have to manually manage the paths to the other modules : it can lead to path errors, and becomes hell when you have to move an SPM module in your workspace
+* If you have multiple local SPM modules, you have to manually manage the paths to the other modules: it can lead to path errors, and becomes a living hell when you have to move an SPM module in your workspace
-* Xcode can easily build on your machine, and fail on your CI: because of it's cache system for SPM, your Package.swift can forget some imported dependencies in your module, and your project will still build
+* Xcode can easily build on your machine, and fail on your CI: because of its cache system for SPM, your Package.swift can forget some imported dependencies in your module, and your project will still build

 That's why PackageBuddy has been created.
-It's here to provide those kind of tools, on top of [Swift Package Manager](https://www.swift.org/package-manager/) APIs.
+It's here to provide this kind of tools, on top of [Swift Package Manager](https://www.swift.org/package-manager/) APIs.

 ## Getting Started